 When spaces are too small to work, they don’t get used for what they were intended.
 I have seen hundreds of islands with overhangs but no stools because no one could fit seated there.
-Or breakfast rooms without tables used as toddler play areas because no table and chairs could ever fit in the space the architect designed.

-Cabinets and walls are scrapped when spaces are so tight people can’t help damaging them trying to get up from sitting.
+Cabinets and walls are scrapped when spaces are so tight.
+People can’t help damaging them trying to get up from sitting.
 Think about the person that parked so close to your car you can’t get in.
 Is the designer doing the same thing in your kitchen?

 Main Line Kitchen Design’s staff places good design first.
 We make sure every space works and don’t sugar coat spacing requirements that less knowledgeable or ethical professionals might overlook.